 Typical of the Münsterland are its hedgerows, which can be seen from far and wide across the landscape.
 On the approximately 35-kilometre-long hedge route near Lienen, the region shows itself from its most beautiful side.
 Wet meadows, such as the Lilienvenn nature reserve, have become an important retreat for rare birds, insects and plants.
 Wide hedgerows and small farm hedges criss-cross the landscape in rich contrast.

-Wet meadows are natural areas for explorers.
+Wetlands are natural areas for explorers.
 A rare animal and plant world is at home here, which is not only worth seeing but also good to hear.
 The 40-kilometre route around Ladbergen and Saerbeck is all about wetlands, sandy dunes and ancient trees.

 What does the Hörsteler Aa have in common with the Baltic Sea, how did the largest natural lake in Westphalia come into being?
 The lake route between Hörstel, Recke and Hopsten provides answers to these and many other questions.
-You will cross beautiful nature reserves in northern Münsterland in a relaxed way.
+You'll cross beautiful nature reserves in northern Münsterland in a relaxed way.

 The 40-kilometre-long Moor Route leads into the mysterious world of moors and heaths.
 The animal inhabitants of this landscape north of Recke appreciate the tranquillity and spaciousness.
-You will also be thrilled on your bike tour through the numerous nature reserves.
+You will also be thrilled on your cycle tour through the numerous nature reserves.